PerfectlySoft/PerfectDocs/guide/xml.md

 ## Working with Nodes

-XML is a structured documentation standard with a basic format of `<A>B</A>` - an XML node.
-Each node has a tag name, a value, or sub nodes we call "children".
-Each node has several important properties
+XML is a structured document standard consisting of nodes in the format `<A>B</A>`.
+Each node has a tag name and either a value, or sub nodes we call "children".
+Each node has several important properties:

 - nodeValue
 - nodeName
 - parentNode
 - childNodes

-Each node also has a getElementsByTagName: method that recursively searches through it and its children to return an array of all nodes that have that name.
+Each node also has a `getElementsByTagName` method that recursively searches through it and its children to return an array of all nodes that have that name.
 This method makes it easy to find a single value in the XML file.

-To demonstrate, a recursive function to iterate through all elements in the node:
+To demonstrate, this recursive function iterates through all elements in the node:

 ``` swift
 func printChildrenName(_ xNode: XNode) {